Director Salary Negotiation: How to Negotiate a Director Job Offer

 In addition to a base salary, many Directors will also be offered an annual performance bonus, initial equity package, sign-on bonus, and other benefits like remote work flexibility.
 An effective negotiation depends on understanding each of these components and the value they bring to your total compensation.

-For example, here is what the total compensation for a Salesforce Director salary may look like in the initial offer:
+For example, here is what the total compensation for a Salesforce Director salary in product management may look like in the initial offer:

 Salesforce Director Salary